mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 1. Downloading scripts and preparing working environment

-First, download the repository to your computer, unzip and then navigate to unzipped directory.
-Next upload the folder 'scripts' to your home folder on the server using the command below (or other solution that works on your system)
+First, download the repository from GitHub to your computer, unzip and then navigate to unzipped directory.
+Next, upload the folder 'scripts' to your home folder on the server using the command below (or other solution that works on your system)

 ```
 scp -r scripts studentX@212.87.6.113:~